lubiana/no-framework-tutorial/08-inversion-of-control.md

 we would need to edit every one of our request handlers to call a different constructor of the class.

 The sane option is to use [inversion of control](http://en.wikipedia.org/wiki/Inversion_of_control).
-This means that instead of giving the class the responsiblity of creating the object it needs, you just ask for them.
+This means that instead of giving the class the responsibility of creating the object it needs, you just ask for them.
 This is done with [dependency injection](http://en.wikipedia.org/wiki/Dependency_injection).

 If this sounds a little complicated right now, don't worry.
 Just follow the tutorial and once you see how it is